-Below you’ll find answers to FAQs about the Carbon Fee and Dividend (CFD) system, the preferred climate solution of Citizens’ Climate Lobby (CCL) Australia.
-A national, revenue-neutral CFD system would place a temporary, predictable and steadily rising price on carbon.
+Below you’ll find answers to FAQs about the Carbon Fee and Dividend (CFD), the preferred climate solution of Citizens’ Climate Lobby (CCL) Australia.
+A national, revenue-neutral CFD would place a temporary, predictable and steadily rising price on carbon.
 All fees collected, minus administrative costs, would be returned to Australian households as monthly payments or ‘dividends’ that would offset, for the majority of households, any increased energy cost passed on by business.
 You can read more about the CFD from the perspective of Senior Economist at Per Capita, Warwick Smith, in his 2014 article for ABC’s The Drum and hear him explain it step by step here at his 2018 talk to CCL (redirects to Youtube)

-This system would both reduce carbon emissions and add tens of thousands of jobs to the Australian economy.
+A carbon fee with a dividend to households would both reduce carbon emissions and add tens of thousands of jobs to the Australian economy.

 A Carbon Fee and Dividend Policy for Australia